Ronald Reagan Slept Here, and Other Stories of the Mansion Inn

 Some suites were equipped with kitchenettes, including the live-in manager’s apartment.

-Originally a small bar and restaurant called the Statesman’s Lounge were just off the entry lobby with access to the outdoor dining terrace (shown below).
+Originally a small bar and restaurant called the Statesman’s Lounge was just off the entry lobby with access to the outdoor dining terrace (shown below).
 “The restaurant became a popular dining-out place for locals who enjoyed the view of the pool,” said Len Blackford.
 This outdoor dining terrace originally seated up to 40 people with smaller group seating areas around the swimming pool.

 Locals weren’t the only visitors.
 Celebrities and politicians visited including, Nelson Rockefeller, Joan Kennedy, Governor Ronald Reagan, Senator George Deukmejian, Assemblywoman Pauline Davis, Afghanistan Ambassador Abdul Majid, and King Louis H. Narcisse, founder of Mt.
 Zion Spiritual Church.
 At a press conference, Senator Thomas Kuchel, when asked if he would run for governor, replied, “I slept here in the Mansion Inn last night, I think that’s the closest I’ll ever get the to the Governor’s Mansion.”
 Heavyweight champ Sonny Liston, skier Pepi Gramshammer, première danseuse Barbara Crockett, Miss America Judith Anne Ford, Italian singer Richard Torigi, and classical guitarist David Henderson stopped in as well.
 Many photographers and artists exhibited their work in the gallery spaces.
 The courtyards were used for fashion and art shows; as well as the Miss Metropolitan Sacramento, Queen of the Delta, and Maid of Sacramento County beauty contests.